Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/11. Marketing Automation/02. Subscribe to Email Campaign/README.md

 1. Fill in the "First name", "Last name", "Email" fields and click the "Subscribe" button.
 ![Subscribe](./media/subscribe.png)

+**For the purposes of this scenario, you should use a real email address that you can access, in order to receive the automated email.**

 1. You will see the "Thank You" pop-up window.
 ![Thank you](./media/thank-you.png)